-- our ability to hire and retain qualified and effective personnel, including, but not limited to, those with the expertise required to develop and maintain our service offerings, to sell those offerings and to operate our business effectively; - the overall economic health of new and existing markets; - the number and effectiveness of competitors; - the pricing structure under which we will be able to purchase services required to serve our customers; - · our ability to introduce new service offerings and maintain or enhance existing offerings; - the availability to us of technologies needed to remain competitive; - federal, state and international regulatory conditions, including the maintenance of regulation that protects us from unfair business practices by traditional network service providers or others with greater market power who have relationships with us as both competitors and suppliers; and - changes in industry standards, laws, regulations, or regulatory enforcement in the United States and internationally.
+- our ability to hire and retain qualified and effective personnel, including, but not limited to, those with the expertise required to develop and maintain our service offerings, to sell those offerings and to operate our business effectively; - the overall economic health of new and existing markets; - the number and effectiveness of competitors; - the pricing structure under which we will be able to purchase services required to serve our customers; - our ability to introduce new service offerings and maintain or enhance existing offerings; - the availability to us of technologies needed to remain competitive; - federal, state and international regulatory conditions, including the maintenance of regulation that protects us from unfair business practices by traditional network service providers or others with greater market power who have relationships with us as both competitors and suppliers; and - · changes in industry standards, laws, regulations, or regulatory enforcement in the United States and internationally.

-Our growth and financial health are subject to a number of economic risks.
+Our growth and financial health are impacted by a number of risks, including uncertain capital markets, recessionary fears, high rates of inflation and higher interest rates.

-The financial markets in the United States have experienced substantial uncertainty during recent years, particularly following the COVID-19 outbreak.
-This uncertainty has included, among other things, extreme volatility in securities prices, reduced liquidity and credit availability, rating downgrades of certain investments and declining values with respect to others.
-If capital and credit markets continue to experience uncertainty and available funds remain limited, we may not be able to obtain debt or equity financing or to refinance our existing indebtedness on favorable terms or at all, which could affect our strategic operations and our financial performance and force modifications to our operations.
+In recent years, the financial markets in the United States have experienced substantial volatility in securities prices, reduced liquidity and credit availability, rating downgrades of certain investments and declining values with respect to others.
+If capital and credit markets continue to experience uncertainty, we may not be able to obtain debt or equity financing or to refinance our existing indebtedness on favorable terms or at all, which could impair our ability to execute on our strategy, and harm our financial performance.
 These conditions currently have not precluded us from accessing credit markets or financing our operations, but there can be no assurance that financial markets and confidence in major economies will not deteriorate.